 The functions of this office are dictated by state statutes, under the guidance of the Bureau of Local Government Services Audit Division and the State Treasury Department.

 Please contact the Treasurer’s Office at 517-279-4321 or email@example.com for more information.

-To get the amount of your current property taxes (non-delinquent taxes), contact your local township, village, or city treasurer.
+To get the amount of your current property taxes (non-delinquent taxes), contact your Local Township, Village, or City Official.